poojachoudhary13/wdio-android-ios/readme.md

 ## Test Framework

+- The Framework is written in Typescript using webdriverio, appium, mocha.
 - This Framework supports both android and iOS mobile app automation.
 - This Framework supports parallel execution for iOS and android.
 - This Framework is totally compatible with Jenkins.